Tree Pruning Basics

 First and foremost is safety.
 Tree pruning or removal can be dangerous in a number of ways.
 Always make sure you have a thorough understanding of proper chainsaw operation and maintenance.
 If any piece of equipment screams read the operator’s manual, it is the chainsaw.
 Not only will the manual provide helpful tips for keeping the saw itself in top shape, you will also learn proper technique to prevent injury from kickback, premature felling, or damage caused by swinging limbs.

-Shade trees should not be pruned just for the sake of pruning.
-Prune only on an as-needed basis.
-Examples include dead or diseased wood, suckers or “water spouts”, limbs crossing or rubbing on each other, and structural pruning for small trees.
-OSU Fact Sheet HLA-6415 Training Young Shade and Ornamental Trees and Fact Sheet EPP-7323 Managing Storm-Damaged Trees provide detailed information on correct procedure.
+Trees should not be pruned just for the sake of pruning.
+Remove limbs only on an as-needed basis.
+Examples include dead or diseased wood, suckers or “water spouts”, limbs crossing or rubbing on each other, and structural pruning for small trees to make sure they develop a strong structure.
+OSU Fact Sheet HLA-6415 (PDF/Mobile) Training Young Shade and Ornamental Trees and EPP-7323 (PDF) Managing Storm-Damaged Trees provide detailed information on correct procedure.

-At one time, it was thought that applying tar or pruning paint would help trees to heal properly.
+At one time, it was thought that applying tar or “pruning paint” would help tree cuts to heal properly.
 Research has shown this to be untrue.
-As long as a proper pruning cut is made, the tree will normally heal just fine, assuming it is otherwise healthy.
+As long as a proper pruning cut is made, the tree will normally heal just fine.

 For more information on this or any other horticultural topic, you can contact Keith Reed, the Horticulturist in the Payne County Extension office.
 Keith can be reached via email at email@example.com, phone at 405-747-8320, or in person at the Payne County Extension office, located at 315 W. 6th in Stillwater.

 Oklahoma State University does not discriminate on the basis of race, color, national origin, genetic information, sex, age, sexual orientation, gender identity, religion, disability, or status as a veteran in any of its policies.
 See Legal Page for more info.